igraph/python-igraph/doc/source/tutorials/topological_sort/topological_sort.rst

     results = g.topological_sorting(mode='in')
     print('Topological sort of g (in):', *results)

-There are two modes o |topological_sorting|_. ``'out'`` is the default mode which starts from a node with indegree equal to 0.
+There are two modes of |topological_sorting|_. ``'out'`` is the default mode which starts from a node with indegree equal to 0.
 Vice versa, the mode ``'in'`` starts from a node with outdegree equal to 0.

 The output of the code above is: